Peng-Rao/SE4HPC_notes/notes/SE4HPC-notes.typ

 #pagebreak()

 = Testing

+=== Introduction
+*Testing Workflow* is a *type of software testing that verifies that each software workflow accurately reflects the given business process*.
+A workflow is a series of tasks to produce a desired result, usually involving several stages or steps.
+For any business process, testing these sequential steps is defined as "workflow testing".

+#figure(
+  image("figures/testing-workflow.jpg", width: 90%),
+  caption: [ Testing workflow ],
+)

 *Testing* (dynamic analysis) is an approach to verification.
 The *main goal of testing is to make programs fail*.
 Other common goals are:
 - Exercise different parts of a program to increase coverage;
 - Make sure the interaction between components works (integration testing);